 - Your local community.
 In many communities, the Jewish Federation, Jewish Family and Children Services, Jewish Vocational Services, Talmud Torah/Religious Schools offer camp scholarships.

-- New Camper Incentive Programs as described above.
+- New Camper Incentive Programs.

 If after checking into the above resources you are still having difficulty putting together a financial package for your child’s participation at Camp Ramah in Wisconsin this summer, please contact Scott Topal, Director of Operations at firstname.lastname@example.org or at 312.606.9316 ext.
 226 to further discuss your needs.